Philip-21/AirBnb-Test-Api/readme.md

 ---

 ### TPS & Measurement
 - **TPS (Transactions Per Second)** is the throughput the system supports.
 For example, if 1M users each make 1 request/min → ~16k TPS.
+Making event based executions standout.
 - Can be measured using load testing tools like **k6, Locust, wrk** while tracking **latency (p95/p99), error rates, throughput, and resource utilization**.
 - **TCP (Transmission Control Protocol)** underlies most HTTP traffic.
 It ensures **reliable, ordered delivery of requests/responses** across the network.
 For high concurrency, the system must handle millions of concurrent TCP connections, keep them alive efficiently, and avoid bottlenecks in connection management.